-House Democrats move to vote on new stimulus bill without GOP support; bipartisan talks continue
+House Democrats pass $2.2 trillion stimulus bill over GOP opposition; bipartisan talks continue

 “The worry is: ‘How much wasteful spending will we have to swallow to do this?'”
 Brady said.
 “I do think we need some targeted help.
 The question is: ‘Is the $500 or $700 billion that’s really needed – is the other $1 trillion on top of it so wasteful that we can’t do that?’
 We don’t know that yet.”

-Congress has not passed coronavirus relief legislation since the spring, when lawmakers came together on four bipartisan bills totaling around $3 trillion.
-In the opinion of some Republicans, that was more than enough and there’s no need to do more.
+In the opinion of some Republicans the unprecedented $3 trillion stimulus Congress agreed to in March and April was more than enough and there’s no need to do more.

 But Mnuchin, along with other leading policymakers including Federal Reserve Chairman Jerome Powell, have consistently argued that more stimulus is needed amid signs that the recovery is slowing.
 Much of the stimulus approved in the spring has expired, unemployment remains high and layoffs are on the rise.

 The number of people claiming unemployment rose slightly, to 26.5 million, and Americans’ income dropped in August along with the expiration of emergency federal aid programs.
 Disney announced 28,000 layoffs earlier this week, and major airline companies have indicated tens of thousands of layoffs are possible in coming days without additional federal help.
-American Airlines has announced it will move forward furloughing 19,000 workers, citing inaction in Congress.
+American Airlines has announced it will move forward with furloughing 19,000 workers, citing inaction in Congress.